DavideRossi1/AdvancedHPC-Project/Jacobi/README.md

 ![save](imgs/results/12000save.png)

-As we can see, using MPI-IO we are able to save some time writing on file in parallel, but the time spent on this part is still by far the most time-consuming part of the code.
+As we can see, using MPI-IO we are able to save some time writing on file in parallel, but this is still by far the most time-consuming part of the code.

 ## How to run